namishh/cyquest/README.md

 + dont copy paste this site, expecting it to work

-just use this for the UI
+just use this for the UI and ps. star this please

 feel free to fork / clone and modify, as long as the copyright license is remained as it is.